Zenyatta: Breeders' Cup Classic

 On November 7, Zenyatta's connections opted to enter her against male horses in the 2009 Breeders' Cup Classic at Santa Anita Park instead of trying to defend her title in the Ladies' Classic.
 Life is Sweet confirmed the quality of Zenyatta's west coast opposition by winning the latter race by 2 1/2 lengths.
 Meanwhile, Zenyatta faced a deep field of twelve in the Classic.
 The Polytrack racing surface was a factor in the betting on the race: some horses that ran well on natural dirt did not adapt well to synthetic surfaces, whereas some turf-based horses handled it very well.
-European-based horses had run one-two in the 2008 Classic and two Group One winners, Rip Van Winkle and Twice Over, were among the favorites in the 2009 version.
+European-based horses had run one-two in the 2008 Classic, and two Group One winners, Rip Van Winkle and Twice Over, were among the favorites in the 2009 version.
 The North America contenders included three-year-olds Mine That Bird (Kentucky Derby winner) and Summer Bird (Belmont Stakes, Travers Stakes, and Jockey Club Gold Cup winner).
-Among the older horses in the race, Gio Ponti, (Arlington Million and Man o' War Stakes winner), was highly regarded, as were Einstein (Santa Anita Handicap winner), Colonel John (Grade I winner, second in the Awesome Again Stakes) and Richard's Kid (Pacific Classic Stakes winner).
+Among the older horses in the race, Gio Ponti, (Arlington Million and Man o' War Stakes winner), was highly regarded, as were Einstein (Santa Anita Handicap winner), Colonel John (Grade I winner, second in the Awesome Again Stakes), and Richard's Kid (Pacific Classic Stakes winner).

 Zenyatta caused a brief delay before allowing herself to be loaded in the starting gate.
-As she started to settle, Quality Road started to create problems of his own, bucking and rearing up in the outside stall before breaking through the barrier.
+As she started to settle, Quality Road bucked and reared in the outside stall before breaking through the barrier.
 Quality Road was scratched while all the other horses were unloaded and reloaded.
-When the race finally began, Zenyatta was flat footed and trailed the field by 15 1/4 lengths after the first quarter, run by pacesetter Regal Ransom in a leisurely 24.16 seconds.
-She was still 9 lengths behind after three-quarters of a mile, but began making up position while racing just off the rail around the final turn.
+When the race began, Zenyatta was flat footed and trailed the field by 15 1/4 lengths after the first quarter, run by pacesetter Regal Ransom in a leisurely 24.16 seconds.
+She was still 9 lengths behind after three-quarters of a mile but began making up position while racing just off the rail around the final turn.
 Still in ninth and 6 3/4 lengths back with a quarter mile remaining, Smith swung her to the outside for racing room.
-Zenyatta accelerated and began to rapidly gain ground, then pulled clear to win by a length over Gio Ponti.
+Zenyatta accelerated and rapidly gained ground, then pulled clear to win by a length over Gio Ponti.

 Track announcer Trevor Denman had kept an eye on the mare throughout the race, noting she had a lot of work to do at the top of the stretch.
 As she moved to the lead, he exclaimed, "Zenyatta is flying on the grandstand side!
 This.
 Is.
 Un-be-lievable!
 What a performance, one we'll never forget!"